Levels of Detail

 Note: Any paint correction requests are case-by-case only.

 A week rarely goes by without one of these calls, “I have some scratches that just need buffed out.”
 Scratches, or more specifically Random Isolated Deep Scratches (RIDS), come in many different shapes, sizes, locations etc., and each one has to be evaluated individually.
 Swirl marks, marring and very fine abrasions can usually be removed with compound and polishing.
 Although not commonly thought of as “scratches” they are.
 If they are in the clear coat they are technically scratches and yes, they can usually be “buffed out.”
 RIDS are what people usually are referring to when they call a detailer, and require a bit more discussion.
-A general rule of thumb is that a fine line scratch that can be felt by, but not caught with a fingernail can safely be removed by wet sanding, compounding and polishing.
-If the scratch can be caught with the fingernail it can be made to look better, but it is not safely going to disappear.
+A general rule of thumb is that a fine line scratch that can be felt by, but not caught with a fingernail can sometimes be removed by carefully wet sanding, compounding and polishing.
+If the scratch can be caught with the fingernail it can usually only be made to look better, but it is not safely going to disappear.
 The limiting factors are the depth of the clear coat (~1 to 2 mils.) and the age, history and condition of the paint.
 To properly remove a scratch you are shaving away the very thin clear coat to level it with the bottom of the scratch… yes, a bit scary.
 The last thing anyone wants to do is shave off too much clear, reducing the UV protection of the vehicle’s paint.
 So, can scratches be “buffed out?”
 Yes, No, and not completely.
 It is possible to reduce the impact the scratch has on the eye, maintaining the integrity of sufficient clear coat, but deep scratches (through the clear coat) should really be taken care of by a body shop that will repaint the area to fill in the scratch and re-shoot the clear to maintain the UV protection.
 The scratch below black paint) was not through the clear coat, but was a significant scratch due to the size and location on an edge.
 It was reduced, but not completely removed.
 As you can see it looks much better, but the scratch is still there and the clear coat was significantly reduced… a fine balance.
 The other scratches (bronze paint) show how multiple scratches in the same area can look better, but due to the severity of some individual scratches no amount of wet sanding and/or compounding will remove all defects.
-To help simplify things, take a look at the scratch guide (1a to 4) to see what is in the realm of scratch repair.
-Ultimately, some scratches can be removed or reduced via detailing, but most deep scratches need body shop repairs to properly fix.
-Newer vehicles tend to have thin paint from the factory (cost cutting) creating a greater risk / liability trying to remove defects by correction alone.
+To help simplify things, take a look at the scratch guide (1a to 4) to see what is usually in the realm of scratch repair.
+Ultimately, some scratches can be removed or reduced via detailing, but most scratches (when most people think of a scratch) need body shop repairs to properly fix.
+Newer vehicles tend to have very thin paint from the factory (cost cutting) creating a greater risk / liability trying to remove defects by correction alone.
 Unknown owner history of the paint ( how many times it’s been corrected, polished in the past, repaint areas, etc) will usually limit the aggressiveness of any further correction process.